To claim 10 points for maintenance, you will need to show that you have the required funds for the required period of time.

 The required amount of funds and the evidence showing access to the required funds, will depend on your individual circumstances.
 Normally, you are required to show that you have held the required amount of funds at all times for a consecutive 28 days period (finishing on the date of the closing balance) ending no more than 31 days before the date of your application.
 All evidence should be original and meet all the criteria as stipulated in the Tier 4 Policy Guidance.

-From 12 November 2015 there is no reduced maintenance allowance for those who have studied in the UK previously.
 All applicants will need to show they have enough funds for the full course, up to a maximum of 9 months, regardless of how long they have been in the UK.

 You must show that you have the following finances available to you: